diwic/dbus-rs/dbus-codegen/README.md

 dbus-codegen-rust < mydefinition.xml > mod.rs
 ```

-Dbus-codegen can also fetch the xml definition for you.
+Dbus-codegen-rust can also fetch the xml definition for you.
 Here's an example that generates client definitions for PolicyKit:

 ```
 dbus-codegen-rust -s -d org.freedesktop.PolicyKit1 -p "/org/freedesktop/PolicyKit1/Authority" -m None > policykit.rs